-Chhipa caste is a Hindu caste residing in Northern India.
-They are mainly considered as cotton printers and dyers.
-They are known by different names in different regions of Central India.
-Like for instance, they are commonly called as Chhipa in the northern districts whereas in the Maratha region, they are known as Rangari or Bhaosar.
-In the southern part of the Central Provinces and Berar, one of the most staple crops is cotton.
-Here in this region cotton weaving industry is comparatively stronger than in the northern part of Central Provinces.
-Thus, the numbers of dyers in this area is also numerous.
-The Chhipas and Rangaris do not intermarry, although no vital distinction exists between these two groups.
-Both have a functional origin and they pursue the same occupation.
-Nilgar or Nirali is a professional term applied to Chhipas or Rangaris who work as indigo cultivators; on the other hand Bhaosar is used for the Rangaris in the northern parts.
+The Chhipa caste is recognized by various names across different regions of Central India.
+In the northern districts, they are commonly referred to as Chhipa, while in the Maratha region, they are known as Rangari or Bhaosar.
+It is important to note that the Chhipas and Rangaris do not intermarry, although there are no substantial distinctions between these two groups.
+Both Chhipas and Rangaris share a functional origin and pursue the same occupation.
+The term Nilgar or Nirali is applied to Chhipas or Rangaris who work as indigo cultivators, while the term Bhaosar is used for Rangaris in the northern parts.

 Legends on the origin of Chhipa Caste

 Legends surrounding the origin of the Chhipa or Rangari caste provide different narratives.
 According to one legend, during the period when Parasurama, the incarnation of Vishnu, was eliminating the Kshatriyas, two brothers from the warrior caste sought refuge in a temple.
 The goddess protecting them instructed the brothers to adopt the profession of dyers.
 The Rangaris are believed to be descendants of the brother called Bhaosar, while the Chhipas are said to have descended from the brother who hid behind the temple image.
 As a result, their name is derived from the Hindi term 'chhipna', meaning to hide.